Harris Martin: Career

 Martin racked up a career record of 53 wins (with 39 K.O.s) against 11 losses (K.O.-ed seven times) and 15 draws.
 He lost one newspaper decision.

+Personal life and death

+Harris was married, but later divorced.
+Drinking and socializing dominated the later part of his boxing career and post-career life.
+After several arrests, he was banned from being in the City of Minneapolis.
+In 1900, after he retired from his 15-year boxing career, he moved to Seattle, Washington.
+He later moved back to Minnesota and resided in Saint Paul.

+Harris died from heart failure on April 26, 1903, in Saint Paul at the age of 38.
+His funeral was a major event in the Twin Cities.
+He was buried at the Forest Lawn Memorial Park in Maplewood.

+Legacy

+Harris is considered a pioneer in the sport of boxing around the turn of the 20th century alongside Oscar Gardner, Danny Needham, Patrick Killen, and others.
+He was one of the first notable African American athletes in the Midwestern United States.
+Harris was inducted into the Minnesota Boxing Hall of Fame in 2010.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.

 Official record

 All newspaper decisions are officially regarded as “no decision” bouts and are not counted to the win/loss/draw column.

 Unofficial record

 Record with the inclusion of newspaper decisions to the win/loss/draw column.